Interim Dean: William G. Chismar

 *F. Julien-Chinn, MSW, PhD—organizational and workforce issues in child welfare; child welfare outcomes including: permanency; well-being; kinship; and foster care

-*S. Kim, PhD—determinants of health, health promotion, chronic disease and mental health disparities with interest in Asian American populations
+*S. Kim, MSW, PhD—determinants of health, health promotion, chronic disease and mental health disparities with interest in Asian American populations

 T. Kreif, MSW—Assistant to the Dean